Understanding ERISA Preemption

 With minimum standards in place, the federal government seeks to promote and ensure a level playing field for all Americans in the private workforce both during and after their careers.
-With these minimum standards in place, the federal government has to spend less resources on “public” retirement planning like that done by the Social Security system.
+Thus, the federal government has to spend fewer resources on “public” retirement planning like that done by the Social Security system.

 Since we live in a federalist system, however, different states have their own laws that often overlap with federal regulations.
 Where congruent state laws overlap with federal rules, the overlap is not a problem.
 Where state laws differ from or conflict with federal regulations, however, questions arise.

 The question of which law takes precedence over the other is the primary question that arises in these situations.
 ERISA is no exception.
 State laws sometimes conflict with federal ERISA provisions, so it is important to understand what happens when those rules come into conflict.

 Below we explain the ERISA preemption clause and its interaction with state law.

 Preemption is the legal term for what happens when two laws are applicable to a given situation but are in conflict with or similar to one another.

 A law, rule, or regulation “preempts” another when that rule takes precedence over the other.
 Consistently affirmed by The Supreme Court, the general rule in the United States is that federal law preempts state law where the two come into conflict.